tiaradwiputri/quiz-handson-c1/quiz.md

   - [ ] Both has more or less similar performance

 ___
-9. Now, recall what we have learned the advantage of each model.
-Which one is more suitable to use if we aimed for model interpretability?
+9. Which one is more suitable to use if we would like to gain insight on how each predictor variables is affecting the resign decisions for the resigned employees?
   - [ ] K-NN, because it tends to have a higher performance than logistic regression
   - [ ] Logistic regression, because it has a lower performance than K-nn
   - [ ] Logistic regression, because each coefficient can be transformed into an odds ratio